renatorib/react-powerplug/docs/components/Toggle.md

 By default, the initial on state is false.

 **onChange** _(optional)_
-Callback that fires when state changes.
+The onChange event of the Toggle is called whenever the on state changes.

 ## Toggle Children Props